 Visualizing the Skin (DER611): This course covers basic and advanced techniques of visual examination and digital photography of the skin and hair.
 Topics include macrophotography of the skin and scalp, dermatoscopy, processing of biopsies for histology, routine and special histological staining, microscopy with regular and special lights, immunohistochemistry and immunofluorescence, and recent advances of non-invasive methods of visualizing the skin in depth such as optical coherence tomography and in vivo confocal microscopy.

-Grant Writing (DER612): The course presents issues in some major grant applications including government funding from National Institute of Health (NIH) such as Research grants ® for academia and Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants for industries and grants from Department of Defense.
+Grant Writing (DER612): The course presents approaches and important aspects of preparation of some major grant applications to including government funding from National Institute of Health (NIH) such as Research grants (R formats) for academia and Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants for industries and grants from Department of Defense.
 Major sources, tools and policies for grant application and management will be discussed.

-Techniques in Skin Research (DER613): This course covers several different research techniques employed in studying skin biology/pathophysiology from in vitro cell based assays, ex vivo skin or reconstructed skin equivalents, to in vivo animal models to study skin biology and skin diseases, and will integrate various molecular, cellular and tissue-based methods.
-The course balances multiple teaching methods from traditional didactics to individual or group “hands-on” laboratory experience.
-It uses skin specimens (human or animal) as a major source and starting point.
-The course follows the progression from simple methods (cell-based) to more complex (organotypic and tissue-based techniques) to in vivo animal models in pre-clinical trials.
-The course covers high-throughput approaches in skin genomics, genetics and proteomics.
+Techniques in Skin Research (DER613): This course will cover different areas of research techniques employed in studying skin biology/ pathophysiology that span from in vitro cell based assays, ex vivo skin or reconstructed skin equivalents to in vivo animal models to study skin biology and skin diseases, and will integrate various molecular, cellular and tissue based methods.
+The course will balance multiple teaching methods from traditional didactics to individual and group “hands-on” laboratory experience and training.
+Its main approach will be using skin specimen (human or animal) as a major source and starting point.
+It will follow progression from simple methods (cell-based) to more complex (organotypic and tissue-based techniques) to in vivo animal models in pre-clinical trials.
+The course will also cover high throughput approaches in skin genomics, genetics and proteomics, and use and analysis of big data as well.

 Innovation in Dermatology (DER614): The aim of this course is to familiarize the participants with the tools of innovation.
 It will cover the strategic processes of how to ideate, formulate, innovate and push through new ideas-from concept to implementation.
 This course will also cover the issues related to patent and how to protect the intellectual property.